Thin-film materials, Optoelectronics, and Applications

 About Prof. Berardi Sensale-Rodriguez

 Berardi Sensale-Rodriguez received his Engineer’s degree from Universidad de la República – Uruguay in 2008, and the PhD degree from the University of Notre Dame in 2013.
 In July 2013, he joined the faculty of the University of Utah, where he is now a tenure-track Assistant Professor of Electrical and Computer Engineering.
 His early research interests were focused on numerical modeling of RF/microwave components and analog circuit design oriented towards low power (sub-threshold) portable and implantable electronics.
 His doctoral work was focused on the proposal and development of novel THz devices and systems based on 2D materials.
 More recent interests include plasmonics, metamaterials, and optoelectronic devices ranging from THz to the UV.
-He has authored/coauthored over seventy research articles in these and related areas.
+He has authored/coauthored over a hundred research articles in these and related areas.
 He is a member of Tau Beta Pi, the IEEE, the SPIE, APS, and an associate member of the Uruguayan National Researchers System (SNI).
 He is the recipient of the Best Student Paper Award at the 37th international conference on Infrared, Millimeter and Terahertz Waves (IRMMW-THz 2012), the first prize in the Engineering Division of Notre Dame’s 2013 Graduate Research Symposium, the Eli J. and Helen Shaheen Award in Engineering (highest honor bestowed on Notre Dame graduate students), and the NSF CAREER award in 2014.

 Contact information : https://faculty.utah.edu/~bsensale